 The person being criticized often feels “not good enough” and certainly not loved.

-They usually shut down and pull away, become passive-agressive, sarcastic or fight back with criticism of their own.
+They usually shut down and pull away, become passive-aggressive, sarcastic or fight back with criticism of their own.

 The criticizer gets defensive and the fight is on, even if it’s one where neither say anything to one another.

 George was constantly picking up and cleaning up the kitchen and Cathy always felt criticized even when he didn’t say anything.

 They both had full time jobs but it seemed she was always “in trouble” because the laundry wasn’t done or the kitchen wasn’t cleaned up to his satisfaction.